gsquire/sendgrid-rs/README.md

 ## Example

-An example of using this library can be found in the /examples directory.
-This example code expects to find your SendGrid API key in the user environment.
+An example of using this library can be found in the examples directory.
+This example code expects to find your SendGrid API key in the process environment.
 In shells such as Bash or ZSH this can be set as follows:

 ```shell
 export SENDGRID_API_KEY="SG.my.api.key"
 ```

-Alternatively, the API key could be read from the command line (e.g. [clap](https://crates.io/crates/clap)), or by parsing a configuration file (e.g. [toml](https://crates.io/crates/toml))

 # Documentation
 [Documentation](https://gsquire.github.io/docs/rust/sendgrid)